Nithe14/metacritic-cli/README.md

           Works as -n 1.

   -n, --number-of-results <NUMBER_OF_RESULTS>
-          Print only n firsts objects from the result page (n = 1-10)
+          Print only n first objects from the result page (n = 1-10)

           [default: 3]